What Is IPv4 (Internet Protocol Version 4)?

 IPv6 provides enhanced packet header for better routing compared to IPv4.
 Furthermore, mobile network devices receive better support and service with the IPv6 system.

-IP version 4 supports broadcast addresses, whereas IP version 6 uses multicast addresses.
+IP version 4 supports broadcast IP addresses, whereas IP version 6 uses multicast addresses.
 Multicast addresses clarify identifiers for specific sets of interfaces belonging to various nodes.
 It supports host-inbound and host-outbound multicast traffic.

 However, IPv6 addresses are not the standard yet; IPv4 addresses are still used most commonly.
-Therefore, unless you have a large network or one that needs greater support, an IPv4 address still works for your network.
+Therefore, unless you have a large network or one that needs greater support, an IPv4 IP address still works for your network.

 Frequently asked questions